-Start with Moving entire Drupal site with databases
+For older Drupal sites start with Moving entire Drupal site with databases.

 This might help too: Backing Up Your Database